Jython1415/zolltools/README.md

 # zolltools

+The `zolltools` package is a collection of tools and scripts for work with NEMSIS data for the purpose of analyzing and reporting on EMS data.
+The package has "zoll" in it because it was originally developed as part of a research project funded by a grant from the ZOLL Foundation.

 ## Logging

 Logger names for each of the messages follow standard convention.
 Each module has its own logger, and they can be accessed with `logging.get_logger()`.
 The name of each module's logger also follows standard convention.
 For example, the name of the logger for the `sasconvert` module would be `"zolltools.db.sasconvert"`.
 Included below is a short example of how one can access the logs for the `sasconvert` module.
 See [Python's documentation of the logging module](https://bit.ly/469APRI) for more information on how to format and handle the logs.